vietthuan98/simple_chat_using_webRTC/README.md

 ```
 ### Plus
 What do the SDP offer and the ICE Candidate mean? (from ChatGPT ^^)
+- **SDP Offer**: WebRTC needs to know how each peer is configured, what media formats they support, and how to communicate.
+- **ICE Candidate**: Most devices are behind NATs/firewalls.
+ICE helps them find the best way to connect, even in restricted environments.

 | Term              | What it Means                                      | Purpose                           |
 | ----------------- | -------------------------------------------------- | --------------------------------- |
 | **SDP Offer**     | Capabilities from caller (media, codecs, channels) | Start connection negotiation      |